graphic showing clinical research support

 Compliance

-The Compliance program exists to increase compliance with Good Clinical Practice (GCP) and establish standards for clinical trial management and conduct.
-It serves as a link between the existing monitoring and training programs and provides an evidence-based approach to efficient use of both resources.
+The Compliance program exists to increase compliance with Good Clinical Practice (GCP), applicable regulations, institutional policies, the institutional Data and Safety Monitoring Plan (DSMP), and SOPs, and establish standards for clinical trial management and conduct.
+It serves as a link between the monitoring, auditing, and training programs and provides an evidence-based approach to efficient use of available resources and data.

 Regulatory Affairs